hediehmmrezaei/webscraping-movies/README.md

 BeautifulSoup converts the HTML into a structured format so Python can search through the page.

-The movie data is stored inside HTML table rows.
-The script finds the table body using:
+The movie data is stored inside an HTML table.
+The script finds the table body and table rows:

 ```python
 tables = data.find_all('tbody')
 rows = tables[0].find_all('tr')
 ```

-After that, the script loops through the rows and extracts the columns:
+The program loops through the rows and extracts the table cells:

 ```python
 col = row.find_all('td')
 ```

-Each row contains movie information such as:

-- Average Rank
-- Film Title
-- Year

-The extracted values are placed into a dictionary:
+Each row contains movie information.
+The extracted data is stored in a dictionary:

 ```python
 data_dict = {